vgatherps/beautiful-jekyll/_posts/2018-08-26-nontemporal.md

 While the Intel documentation is flush with details of how normal stores work, much less attention is given to the characteristics of nontemporal stores.
 As a result, most of the findings here are inferred from timing data.
-The full code is available [in this repo](https://github.com/vgatherps/nontemporal_stores), test features and size are `#define` gated.
+The full code is available [in this repo](https://github.com/vgatherps/nontemporal_stores).

 #### Basic cache tests